ircv3/ircv3-specifications/extensions/setname.md

 ---
 title: IRCv3 `setname` Extension
 layout: spec
-work-in-progress: true
 copyrights:
   -
     name: "Janne Mareike Koschinski"
     period: "2019"
     email: "janne@kuschku.de"
 ---

-## Notes for implementing work-in-progress version

-This is a work-in-progress specification.

-Software implementing this work-in-progress specification MUST NOT use the unprefixed `setname` capability name.
-Instead, implementations SHOULD use the `draft/setname` capability name to be interoperable with other software implementing a compatible work-in-progress version.

-The final version of the specification will use an unprefixed capability name.

 ## Motivation